-“What flexibility work does address is a heightened sensitivity in the muscle to ranges of movement beyond those which you experience when sat on your bike or at your desk.
-This perceived tightness, if left unaddressed, can easily lead to imbalances, poor muscle function and potentially pain or injury.”
+Mobility work addresses the heightened sensitivity in your muscle to ranges of movement beyond those which you experience when sat on your bike or at your desk.
+This perceived tightness, if left unaddressed, can easily lead to imbalances, poor muscle function and potentially pain or injury.

 The old pro maxim of 'never stand when you can sit and never sit when you can lie down' isn’t especially practical or applicable for those of us who have to fit our cycling around work and family.
 However spending some time elevating your legs after a hard ride can make a difference to recovery by promoting lower body blood flow and preventing pooling.
 With a pillow behind your head, place your legs up against a wall and aim to stay there for five minutes for every hour ridden.

 Compression clothing is a very popular recovery tool among athletes and, although the research jury is still out, anecdotal evidence is strong and many top riders swear by them.
 Putting a pair of compression tights on post-training is certainly no hardship.
 They seem to feel particularly good when you have a long drive after an event or for a lazy Sunday afternoon after a long morning ride.
 It’s important though that they are tight enough to give a genuine compressive effect, so buy a quality brand and take care with sizing.